Smrutiprusty/Multi-tier-architecture-using-terraform/README.md

 # Multi-tier-architecture-using-terraform

-Deploy a scalable and resilient multi-tier architecture on AWS using Terraform.
+Deploy a scalable and resilient multi-tier architecture on AWS using Terraform..

 # 📌What is Terraform?